JACoW-org/docs-ECRIS/docs/Proceedings/posterchecks.md

 # Poster checks

-IPAC has a strict policy on publishing papers of poster contributions.
+ECRIS has a strict policy on publishing papers of poster contributions.
 Their posters must be:

 - **Posted**: a poster must be present on the poster board in the assigned poster session